hsnks100/direlera-rs/GAME_SYNC_PROTOCOL.md

 # Kaillera Game Synchronization Protocol

-This document describes the Kaillera protocol's game synchronization mechanism using Game Data (0x12) and Game Cache (0x13) packets.
+This document describes the **actual behavior** of the Kaillera protocol's game synchronization mechanism, discovered through reverse engineering and packet analysis.

+The original protocol documentation only provided basic packet formats without explaining critical details like per-player caching, frame interleaving, or multi-delay synchronization.
+These mechanisms were discovered by analyzing real Kaillera server traffic with Wireshark.

 ## Table of Contents